 As Rebecca Nurse walked to the gallows, many people commented on her dignified manner, later referring to her as a "model of Christian behavior".
 Following her death, she was buried in a shallow grave.
 Because she was convicted of witchcraft, she was seen as undeserving of a proper Christian burial.
 However, Rebecca's family came along later and dug her body up, so that she could be buried at the family homestead.
 In 1885, the descendants of Rebecca Nurse placed a granite memorial at her grave at what is now known as the Rebecca Nurse Homestead cemetery, located in Danvers (formerly Salem Village), Massachusetts.

 Descendants Visit, Pay Their Respects:

-In 2007, over a hundred of Rebecca's descendants the homestead in Danvers.
+In 2007, over a hundred of Rebecca's descendants visited the family homestead in Danvers.
 The entire group was comprised of descendants of Nurse's parents, William and Joanna Towne.
-Of William and Joanna's children, Rebecca and two sisters were accused of witchcraft.
+Of William and Joanna's children, Rebecca and two of her sisters were accused of witchcraft.